|

 all the shots and be confident.
 Use imagery and encourage yourself.
 Get

 me to coach you.
 Faster.
+Shoot videos.

 Q. How do I anticipate opponents shots coming back